 The Pilgrim RE curriculum enables us to consider our identity in the light of our own beliefs, those of our community and the wider world.

-Learning at The Pilgrim School is rooted in Character Education: the philosophy with which to develop knowledge, skills and attributes in order to flourish both as individuals and also as a society.
+Learning at The Pilgrim School is rooted in Character Education: the philosophy with which to develop essential, powerful and procedural knowledge alongside attributes in order to flourish both as individuals and also as a society.

 Our curriculum interests are led by our identity as a Christian school, capitalising imaginatively on the context of the current affairs, heritage, experiences, and aspirations of our children (and staff), their community and their generation within the wider world.